 Depression treatment options

 There are many different management and treatment options for depression.
-Remember that overcoming depression will take time.
+Remember, overcoming depression will take time.

 You will need to stay strong through some of the tougher days.
-Remember, overcoming it is achievable.
+Overcoming it is achievable.

 Psychological treatment provides either an alternative to medication, or works alongside medication.
 It is usually provided by a mental health professional, such as a counsellor, psychiatrist or psychologist.

 Clinical psychologists have a similar training but don’t prescribe medication.
 You can get in touch with them through your GP, your local community health centre, Psychological Society of Ireland (PSI), or by looking in your local Golden Pages.

 Some GPs also do counselling, so either way they can be a really good place to start if you need support.